Category: Uncategorized

 The Message or the Man?

-Lessons from my interactions with Adam’s Road The Recent Tragedy within Adam’s Road Last year, devastating news of long-standing sexual immorality and hypocrisy was brought to light regarding Adam’s Road, a ministry I had been a part of for nearly two years.
-I had worked beside these people throughout this time, unaware of the egregious…
+Lessons from my interactions with Adam’s Road By Micaela Manley The Recent Tragedy within Adam’s Road Last year, devastating news of long-standing sexual immorality and hypocrisy was brought to light regarding Adam’s Road, a ministry I had been a part of for nearly two years.
+I had worked beside these people throughout this time, unaware…

 -